 Chobe is the second-largest conservation area in Botswana.
-It is home to the largest elephant population of any national park in Africa.
-This national park is an ideal safari destination to combine with a visit to Victoria Falls for a comprehensive vacation experience.
-All who safari in Botswana should consider a visit to Chobe National Park.
+It is home to the largest elephant population of any national park in Africa and is an ideal safari destination to combine with a visit to Victoria Falls for a comprehensive vacation experience.

 Need Advice?Unforgettable, wild, and exhilarating are the most appropriate words to describe a visit to Chobe.
 It is conveniently located close to Victoria Falls for an ideal combination safari package.